-- 1. I have audited the financial statements of the Cape Winelands District Municipality set out on pages 8 to 99, which comprise the statement of financial position as at 30 June 2022, statement of financial performance, statement of changes in net assets, cash flow statement and statement of comparison of budget and actual amounts for the year then ended 30 June 2022 as well as notes to the financial statements, including a summary of significant accounting policies. - 2.
-In my opinion, the financial statements present fairly, in all material respects, the financial position of the Cape Winelands District Municipality as at 30 June 2022, and its financial performance and cash flows for the year then ended in accordance with the Standards of Generally recognised Accounting Practice (GRAP) and the requirements of the Municipal Finance Management Act of South Africa Act 56 of 2003 (MFMA) and the Division of Revenue Act 9 of 2021 (Dora).
+- 1. I have audited the financial statements of the Cape Winelands District Municipality set out on pages 6 to 103, which comprise the statement of financial position as at 30 June 2021, the statement of financial performance, statement of changes in net assets and cash flow statement and the statement of comparison of budget and actual amounts for the year then ended 30 June 2021, as well as notes to the financial statements, including a summary of significant accounting policies. - 2.
+In my opinion, the financial statements present fairly, in all material respects, the financial position of the Cape Winelands District Municipality as at 30 June 2021, and its financial performance and cash flows for the year then ended in accordance with the Standards of Generally Recognised Accounting Practice (GRAP) and the requirements of the Municipal Finance Management Act 56 of 2003 (MFMA) and the Division of Revenue Act 4 of 2020 (Dora).